Heating and cooling processes via phaseonium-driven dynamics of cascade systems: Application

 \subsection{Heating and Cooling the Cavities}

-Firstly, we demonstrate how general the protocol is: choosing any temperature $T^*$, one can always find a pair of phaseonium parameters to heath up as well as cool down the cavities towards that temperature.
+Firstly, we demonstrate how general the protocol is: choosing any temperature $T^*$, one can always find a pair of phaseonium parameters to heat up as well as cool down the cavities towards that temperature.

-In Figure~\ref{fig:heatingcooling} we show that for a fixed excited-state population $\alpha$, gauging the coherence phase $\phi$, we can actually control the evolution of the system to make it getting hotter or colder.
-In particular, it is seen how, starting from a thermal state at $T=1.0$ for both cavities, we can appropriately choose the values of the phase $\phi$ such that the two subsystems thermalize either to a temperature $T=1.5$ or to $T=0.5$.
-We notice how cavity $S_1$ is always the first to thermalize: this is clear given the unidirectionality of the cascade two-cavity system.
+In Figure~\ref{fig:heatingcooling} we show that for a fixed excited-state population $\alpha$, gauging the coherence phase $\phi$, we can control the evolution of the system to make it get hotter or colder.
+In particular, it is seen how starting from a thermal state at $T=1.0$ for both cavities, we can appropriately choose the values of the phase $\phi$ such that the two subsystems thermalize either to a temperature $T=1.5$ or to $T=0.5$.
+We notice how cavity $S_1$ is always the first to thermalize: this is clear, given the unidirectionality of the cascade two-cavity system.
 The second cavity $S_2$ eventually reaches the same stable temperature of $S_1$.
 Regarding the speed of the thermalization process, it depends on all three parameters, $\alpha$, $\phi$ and $\Delta t$.
-Having already prepared our phaseonium atoms, we can then easily change the interaction time to speedup or slow down the process.
+Having already prepared our phaseonium atoms, we can then easily change the interaction time to speed up or slow down the process.

 As displayed in the three rows of Figure~\ref{fig:heatingcooling}, the behaviour of the thermalization as a function of the number of collisions depends on the atom-cavity interaction time $\Delta t$, but in each row this dependence is different: for interaction times of the order of $0.10$ the process speeds up by increasing $\Delta t$ (panels in the top row); for interaction times of the order of $1.25$ the process slows down by increasing $\Delta t$ (panels in the bottom row); for intermediate interaction times the change in speed is negligible (panels in the central row).
-This alternating behaviour can be understood remembering that the interaction time $\Delta t$ appears in the time evolution of the system of Eq.~(\ref{eq:final-lindblad-meq}) only inside the sinusoidal operators given in Eq.~(\ref{def:photonic-ops}).
+This nonlinear behaviour can be understood by looking at the expression of the time evolution of the photon number operator $\Delta \ave{\hat{n}}_k = \ave{\hat{n}}_k - \ave{\hat{n}}_{k-1}$.
+The bigger this is, the faster a cavity will gain or lose photons to the ancillas, reaching a steady state faster.
+The master equation is given in Eq.~(\ref{eq:n-meq-apx}) of Appendix~\ref{apx:operators-evolution}, where we find the master equation for a generic operator.
+Considering this rate of photon gain or photon loss to the ancillas, we see that its magnitude is periodical in $\theta$ via a complex sum of squared sines.
+Heuristically, we can think that when an ancilla stays inside the cavity for a long enough time, a photon emitted (absorbed) by the ancilla can also be re-absorbed (emitted back) by the same ancilla to the cavity, and vice versa if a longer time passes.